Hearts On Fire

 Rooms and pricing:

-“The Mary Oliver Room” & “The Ronna Bloom Room”, medium-sized private rooms with a double bed, $1,595 +HST.
+“The Mary Oliver Room” & “The Ronna Bloom Room”, medium-sized private rooms with a double bed, $1,595.

-“The Joy Harjo Cabin”, a small and rustic log cabin with bunkbeds, but only inhabited by one person, $1,595 +HST.
+“The Joy Harjo Cabin”, a small and rustic log cabin with bunkbeds, but only inhabited by one person, $1,595.

 Camping — there are two potential spots, one in the grass close to the cottages and one in the secluded garden across the country road.
-We can bring equipment for you if you need it, $1,095 +HST.
+We can bring equipment for you if you need it, $1,095.

 Off-site — live nearby?
 Or prefer a motel?
-You can spend the days with us and sleep elsewhere for the same price as camping, $1,095 + HST.
+You can spend the days with us and sleep elsewhere for the same price as camping, $1,095.

-When you sign up you’ll be asked for a deposit between $345 and $595 plus HST to claim your spot — deposits vary based on room choice.
-We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into four monthly credit card payments.
+When you sign up you’ll be asked for a deposit between $345 and $595 to claim your spot — deposits vary based on room choice.
+We’ll follow up once your spot is confirmed with an invoice for the balance, and the option of breaking the balance into six monthly credit card payments.
 There’s no fee for using installments.
 Note, HST will be added to all costs.

 To make transit easy and sweet, we’d be happy to connect those wanting to carpool so you can coordinate rides together.